The Stories They Didn't Tell Us - Nina's Story

 During her time at ASU, Cindy published two essays that express her Korean American voice.
 “Am I a Conditional American?” shares her reflections after experiencing an encounter at the start of the COVID-19 pandemic, published in Transformations.
 Her other essay, “It’s Code,” published in Superstition Review, explores the code inherent in her Korean American family’s communications.

 The Stories They Didn’t Tell Us refers to the stories that immigrant parents do not tell their American-born children about the hardships experienced in their native country and after coming to the U.S. This phenomenon is not uncommon—it was my lived experience.
 There are many reasons why parents don’t tell their children their stories, perhaps only when the children are adults.
-Learning these stories informs one’s sense of self and family history, but these stories are also American stories—important to share for greater understanding and a reminder of the people who make up the fabric of this country.
-The U.S. is a nation of immigrants.
+Learning these stories informs one’s sense of self and family history, but these stories are also American stories—important to share for greater understanding, and a reminder that this country is a nation of immigrants.